ViniciusSouza/AzureDiskAssessment/PS/Readme.md

 By running the command you can provide.

-* TargetSubscriptionName            - Not mandatory, if empty go trhu all the subscriptions
+* TargetSubscriptionName            - Not mandatory, if empty go thru all the subscriptions
 * TargetResourceGroup               - Not Mandatory, if empty go thru all the resourcesgroups
 * ReportAzureSubscriptionName       - Mandatory, Subscription name for the report
 * ReportAzureStorageResourceGroup   - Mandatory, ResourceGroup name for the report